raphaelberly/fun/nlp/README.md

 ## Natural Language Processing in Python

-**Author:** [Raphael Berly](https://www.linkedin.com/in/raphaelberly), data scientist at [Erento](https://www.erento.com/info/jobs/).

 ### Overview

-This repository gathers some python NLP projects, on several different examples.
+This folder gathers some small python NLP projects, on several different examples

 Hereby a list of the projects: